alexoreiro/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-## README FILE

-## Project 0x04.
+# Project 0x04.
 Loops, conditions and parsing - System engineering & DevOps.

-Pre-requirements
+## Learning objectives:

+How to create SSH keys

+What is the advantage of using #!/usr/bin/env bash over #!/bin/bash

+How to use while, until and for loops

+How to use if, else, elif and case condition statements

+How to use the cut command

+What are files and other comparison operators, and how to use them

+## Pre-requirements:

 Allowed editors: vi, vim, emacs